Why were ITV hosts Holly Willoughby and Phillip Schofield at Queen's lying-in-state?

 Reporters and photographers can apply for accreditation for the lying-in-state through Parliament's media centre.
 This is not just for those political journalists who already hold parliamentary passes to work in Westminster.

-A UK Parliament spokesperson confirmed that they have given media accreditation to journalists who have requested access to Westminster Hall "for the purpose of reporting on the event for the millions of people in the UK and globally who haven't been able to visit Westminster in person."
+A UK Parliament spokesperson confirmed that they have given media accreditation to journalists who have requested access to Westminster Hall "for the purpose of reporting on the event for the millions of people in the UK and globally who haven't been able to visit Westminster in person".

 Accredited journalists and photographers are then allowed to take photographs and gather reporting material from specific positions in the hall for a set time period, under the guidance from the media centre.